Write a Proposal for Funding

 Hello and welcome to VisiHow.
 In this video, I'm going to show you how to write a proposal to apply for funding.
 Writing a proposal to apply for funding is very different than writing a proposal for a dissertation or an essay.
 This, we have covered in another video which you can find in the section below if you'd like to have a look at that.
 Now, the reason writing a proposal for funding is different than an essay is that you are in many ways trying to smooth talk somebody.
 You're trying to impress them, asking them for help; whereas in an essay, you are defending or arguing for a position, so you can be a lot more aggressive, dominant, sure and individualistic in your approach to the concepts.
 When you're applying for funding, you understand that the organizations have something you want and you are trying to get something from them.

-- 15So, you've been watching a video on how to write a proposal to apply for funding.If you have any questions or comments, then please leave them in the section below.
+- 15If you have any questions or comments, then please leave them in the section below.
 You've been watching VisiHow.
-Goodbye!Advertisement
+Goodbye!So, you've been watching a video on how to write a proposal to apply for funding.Advertisement

 Video: Write a Proposal for Funding

 Referencing this Article

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 Write a Proposal for Funding.
 (2016).
 In VisiHow.
 Retrieved Apr 29, 2017, from http://visihow.com/Write_a_Proposal_for_Funding

 MLA (Modern Language Association) "Write a Proposal for Funding."
 VisiHow, visihow.com/Write_a_Proposal_for_Funding Accessed 29 Apr 2017.

 Chicago / Turabian VisiHow.com.
 "Write a Proposal for Funding."
 Accessed Apr 29, 2017. http://visihow.com/Write_a_Proposal_for_Funding.